adeiturrate/TFG/README.md

 # TFG
 This study has been done in Triticum Turgidum.
-The pipeline of this TFG is divided in 3 different parts: Variant Calling,  Population Structure Analysis and Selection analysis.
+The pipeline of this TFG is divided into 3 different parts: Variant Calling,  Population Structure Analysis and Selection analysis.
 <br>
 <br>
 <h1> Variant Calling </h1>